What to Do When Your Kid Says, “I’m Bored”. (Step One: Don’t panic.)

 Truth be told, a few tears were shed (his, not mine).

 He wandered around a bit.
 He lay on the couch for a few minutes.

-Apollo occupied himself this way for over a half an hour.
-By the time he was done, he was happy, refreshed and ready to play.
+Apollo occupied himself this way for over half an hour.
+By the time he was done, he was happy, refreshed, and ready to play.
 He was proud of his creation and set it aside “to work on later”.